Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Discussions

-(i) Instead of delving into the complexity of the existing hydrodynamical simulations, we have set up a simplified experiment that can study the evolution of the protostars with significantly lower computational resources.

-(ii) While our model may not exactly align with traditional hydrodynamical simulations, we provide here with a \textit{fast} alternative framework in order to address several issues like N-Body interaction, merging and feedback, which still remains a challenging task in hydrodynamical simulations.

-(iii) This semi-analytical calculation especially implements the merger at a scale of $\approx R_{\odot}$.
+This work holds significance across various dimensions.
+First, instead of delving into the complexity of the existing hydrodynamical simulations, we have set up a simplified experiment that can study the evolution of the protostars with significantly lower computational resources.
+Second, while our model may not exactly align with traditional hydrodynamical simulations, we provide here with a \textit{fast} alternative framework in order to address several issues like N-Body interaction, merging and feedback, which still remains a challenging task in hydrodynamical simulations.
+Third, his semi-analytical calculation especially implements the merger at a scale of $\approx R_{\odot}$.
 This cannot be probed in standard hydrodynamical simulations where the resolution is usually not enough to capture the physics in the length scale of the protostellar radii.

-(iv) The adaptive time-stepping scheme and the accuracy of this model give a first-hand estimation of the mass function of the protostars.
+Fourth, the adaptive time-stepping scheme and the accuracy of this model give a first-hand estimation of the mass function of the protostars.
 Besides, the existence of both high and low-mass protostars in our simulation also addresses the long-term conjecture on the mass of the protostars.

-(v) Finally, we wish to conclude that for the first time to the best of our knowledge, we provide here with a model that can study the evolution of the protostars, with some approximations, for a long period of time, which is still not achievable in a 3D high-resolution hydrodynamical simulation.
+Finally, we wish to conclude that for the first time to the best of our knowledge, we provide here with a model that can study the evolution of the protostars, with some approximations, for a long period of time, which is still not achievable in a 3D high-resolution hydrodynamical simulation.
 We hope that this model will be of utmost importance for the primordial community.